General-purpose programming language: GPL vs. DSL

-Advantages and Disadvantages
+Advantages and disadvantages

 General-purpose programming languages are more commonly used by programmers.
 According to a study, C, Python, and Java were the most commonly used programming languages in 2021.
 One argument in favor of using general-purpose programming languages over domain-specific languages is that more people will be familiar with these languages, overcoming the need to learn a new language.

 Additionally, for many tasks (e.g., statistical analysis, machine learning, etc.) there are libraries that are extensively tested and optimized.
 Theoretically, the presence of these libraries should bridge the gap between general-purpose and domain-specific languages.

 An empirical study in 2010 sought to measure problem-solving and productivity between GPLs and DSLs by giving users problems who were familiar with the GPL (C#) and unfamiliar with the DSL (XAML).
 Ultimately, users of this specific domain-specific language performed better by a factor of 15%, even though they were more familiar with GPL, warranting further research.

 Examples

 C

 The predecessor to C, B, was developed largely for a specific purpose: systems programming.
 By contrast, C has found use in a variety of computational domains, such as operating systems, device drivers, application software, and embedded systems.

 C is suitable for use in a variety of areas because of its generality.
 It provides economy of expression, flow control, data structures, and a rich set of operators, but does not constrain its users to use it in any one context.
 As a result, though it was first used by its creators to rewrite the kernel of the Unix operating system, it was easily adapted for use in application development, embedded systems (e.g., microprocessor programming), video games (e.g., Doom), and so on.
-Today, C remains one of the most popular and widely-used programming languages.
+Today, C remains one of the most popular and widely used programming languages.

 C++

 Conceived as an extension to C, C++ introduced object-oriented features, as well as other conveniences like references, operator overloading, and default arguments.
-Like C, C++’s generality allowed it to be used in a wide range of areas.
-While its C++’s core area of application is in systems programming (because of C++’s ability to grant access to low-level architecture), it has been used extensively to build desktop applications, video games, databases, financial systems, and much more.
+Like C, C++'s generality allowed it to be used in a wide range of areas.
+While its core area of application is in systems programming (because of C++'s ability to grant access to low-level architecture), it has been used extensively to build desktop applications, video games, databases, financial systems, and much more.
 Major software and finance companies, such as Microsoft, Apple, Bloomberg, and Morgan Stanley, still widely use C++ in their internal and external applications.

 Python

 Python was conceived as a language that emphasized code readability and extensibility.
 The former allowed non-software engineers to easily learn and write computer programs, while the latter allowed domain specialists to easily create libraries suited to their own use cases.
 For these reasons, Python has been used across a wide range of domains.

-Below are some of the areas where Python is used:
+Some areas where Python is used include: